PGCE with QTS Secondary Art and Design (School-based)

 On this course, you'll study and practice strategies that enable you to support learners to look, think, and speak about art and design in ways that are relevant to them.
 We'll explore the concept of the creative process in depth.
 You'll debate and reflect on the purpose of delivering inclusive art education that encourages learners to think independently and empowers them to actively shape their own lives.

-The PGCE Online Distance Learning courses are part of the Department of Education and Childhood, within the Initial Teacher Education cluster.
+The PGCE courses are part of the School of Education and Childhood, within the Initial Teacher Education cluster.

 The modules you'll study are:

 - Learners and Teachers A and B

 The University continually enhances our offer by responding to government policy changes and feedback from our students and other stakeholders, ensuring the curriculum is kept up-to-date and our graduates are equipped with the knowledge and skills they need to succeed in their careers.
 This may result in changes to the course.
 If changes to your course are approved, we'll inform you.